Randomized Midpoint Method for Log-Concave Sampling under Constraints: Introduction

+Building on the foundations established by~\cite{brosse2017sampling,gurbuzbalaban2022penalized}, we extend this smoothing strategy to the randomized midpoint Langevin framework.
+In contrast to prior approaches that are typically designed around specific regularization schemes and primarily depend on the Euclidean projection, which corresponds to the Moreau envelope of the indicator function~$\ell_{\K}$~\cite{brosse2017sampling,durmus2018efficient,pereyra2016proximal,rockafellar2009variational}, our framework accommodates a broader class of projection operators.
+These include metric-based projections such as the Euclidean projection; more generally, Bregman projections, which are widely applied in clustering, classification, and outlier detection~\cite{ghorbani2019mahalanobis,xiang2008learning,xing2002distance}; and scaling-based projections, such as the Gauge projection~\cite{lu2022projection,mhammedi2022efficient}, which can be efficiently implemented using a membership oracle~\cite{mhammedi2022efficient}.
+We show that the proposed smooth surrogate density provides a tight approximation to the true target density in Wasserstein-$q$ distance for any $q \geqslant 1$ by explicitly characterizing $\wsq(\nu^\lambda, \nu)$.
+When $q=1$, our bound recovers the rate in \cite{brosse2017sampling} while removing the need for convexity of $f$.
+For $q=2$, we obtain a strictly sharper convergence rate than \cite{gurbuzbalaban2022penalized}, together with explicit constants and a transparent dependence on all relevant parameters.
+These improvements rely on a new proof technique based on a carefully constructed transport map that aligns the radial components of the surrogate distribution $\nu^\lambda$ with those of the target distribution $\nu$, enabling tight control of the Wasserstein distance.
+To assess the optimality of these results, we further derive the first lower bound on the Wasserstein distance between the surrogate and the target, complementing the existing upper bounds.
+Our refined approximation analysis also strengthens the convergence guarantees for the constrained (kinetic) Langevin Monte Carlo samplers (referred to as CLMC and CKLMC in this work) originally introduced in \cite{brosse2017sampling,gurbuzbalaban2022penalized}, leading to improved iteration complexity bounds.
+Finally, we incorporate the randomized midpoint scheme into both vanilla and kinetic Langevin diffusions to sample from $\nu^\lambda,$ resulting in the CRLMC and CRKLMC algorithms.
+By combining the sampling error of these schemes with our approximation error for $\nu^\lambda$, we obtain complete convergence guarantees for randomized midpoint Langevin Monte Carlo under the constrained settings.
 Our main contributions are as follows. \begin{itemize} \itemsep{0em} \item In Section~\ref{sec:approx_target}, we demonstrate that our proposed framework can incorporate various projection options, such as Euclidean, Bregman, and Gauge projections.
-Notably, the latter two have received limited attention in the context of constrained sampling. \item In Section~\ref{sec:general}, we analyze the approximation error between the proposed surrogate density and the target in terms of the Wasserstein-$q$ ($q \geqslant 1$) distance, and establish both upper bounds and partially matching lower bounds.
-Our novel proof is based on optimal transport theory and exploits radial alignment in polar coordinates to tightly control the Wasserstein distance between $\nu^\lambda$ and $\nu$.
-To the best of our knowledge, the derivation of such lower bounds has not been addressed in prior work. \item In Section~\ref{sec:rlmc} and Section~\ref{sec:rklmc}, we introduce the CRLMC and CRKLMC algorithms and provide convergence analyses under both Wasserstein-1 and Wasserstein-2 distances. \item In Section~\ref{sec:lmc_klmc}, we revisit the CLMC and CKLMC algorithms.
-Building on our refined analysis of the approximation error between $\nu^\lambda$ and $\nu$, we derive sharper non-asymptotic guarantees on their sampling error, improving upon existing results. \end{itemize}
+Notably, the latter two have received limited attention in the context of constrained sampling. \item In Section~\ref{sec:general}, we analyze the approximation error between the proposed surrogate density and the true target distribution in terms of the Wasserstein-$q$ ($q \geqslant 1$) distance.
+Our results are consistent with those in~\cite{brosse2017sampling} when $q = 1$, while relaxing the convexity requirement on $f$.
+For $q = 2$, our analysis sharpens the existing $\wstwo$ bound established in~\cite{gurbuzbalaban2022penalized}, providing explicit constants and a clear dependence on parameters.
+To establish these upper bounds, we introduce a novel proof technique grounded in optimal transport theory, which exploits radial alignment in polar coordinates to tightly control the Wasserstein distance between $\nu^\lambda$ and $\nu$. \item Furthermore, we derive complementary lower bounds in Proposition~\ref{prop:lb}, demonstrating the near-optimality of our upper bounds.
+To the best of our knowledge, such lower-bound results have not been explored in prior work. \item In Section~\ref{sec:rlmc} and Section~\ref{sec:rklmc}, we introduce the CRLMC and CRKLMC algorithms and provide convergence analyses under both Wasserstein-1 and Wasserstein-2 distances, offering new insight into the behavior of randomized midpoint Langevin dynamics in constrained settings. \item In Section~\ref{sec:lmc} and Section~\ref{sec:klmc}, we revisit the CLMC and CKLMC algorithms.
+Building on our refined analysis of the approximation error between $\nu^\lambda$ and $\nu$, we derive sharper non-asymptotic guarantees on their sampling error, improving upon existing results.